faizanayubi/BluetoothTracking/INTRODUCTION.md

 ### Introduction ###
-We are going to build the device that is going to take in the information from the physical world and push it to Global Tracking Server using a Raspberry Pi.
+We are going to build the device that is going to take in the information from the physical world and push it to Global Tracking Server using a Arduino Board.

 They have sensors to detect movement, light, sound, temperature, humidity, and much more.
 Previously the hard part about gathering all this data was building a way to display it, yeah I can record my sleep movement but then I have to do something visual with the data, now you have Global Server to visualize it for you.